Venue: Kings College School, The Kings Club Swimming Pool, Woodhayes Road, SW19 4TT.

 REFSPECT

 MSSP values the contributions by all those involved in making our events a FUN, safe and enjoyable environment for children to take part in sport.
 To ensure our events continue to be successful we promote our REFSPECT campaign.
 We expect everyone attending our events to maintain respect for the rules, officials, opponents, teammates and themselves.
 Only designated staff and volunteers will be allowed on the side-lines.
-All spectators are to remain behind the barriers, providing positive support and encouraging a fun and fair event.

 For more information about REFSPECT and codes of conduct for attendance at our events, please click here